luluzhou1/alinush.github.io/_includes/refs.md

 [^KOR05]: **Identity-Based Zero-Knowledge**, by Katz, Jonathan and Ostrovsky, Rafail and Rabin, Michael O., *in Security in Communication Networks*, 2005

 [^KOR19]: **Revisiting User Privacy for Certificate Transparency**, by D. Kales and O. Omolola and S. Ramacher, *in 2019 IEEE European Symposium on Security and Privacy (EuroS P)*, 2019

+[^KP05]: **Modular Security Proofs for Key Agreement Protocols**, by Kudla, Caroline and Paterson, Kenneth G., *in Advances in Cryptology - ASIACRYPT 2005*, 2005

 [^KP19]: **Towards Instantiating the Algebraic Group Model**, by Julia Kastner and Jiaxin Pan, *in Cryptology ePrint Archive, Report 2019/1018*, 2019, [[URL]](https://eprint.iacr.org/2019/1018)